-The first material used for microfluidics was silicon, even though it was quickly replaced by glass and then polymers.
+The first material used in microfluidics was silicon, even though it was quickly replaced by glass and then polymers.
 Silicon was first selected due to:

-However, this microfluidic chip in silicon is not easy to handle because of its hardness which doesn’t make it easy to create active microfluidic components such as valves and pumps.
+However, a microfluidic chip in silicon is not easy to handle because of its hardness, which doesn’t make it easy to create active microfluidic components such as valves and pumps.
 Another drawback appears when performing optical detection as silicon shows significant optical opacity.

-Combined with a higher price than other materials, silicon microlfuidic chips are not widely used in microfluidic studies
+Combined with a higher price than other materials, silicon microfluidic chips are not widely used in microfluidic studies.

 B. Why should you choose a Microfluidic chip in glass?

-After the initial focus on silicon, glass was the material selected to build microfluidic chips.
+After the initial focus on silicon, glass was used to build microfluidic chips.
 Optically transparent and electrically insulating, glass is an amorphous material.
 This material is generally processed with standard photolithography or wet/dry etching methods.
 Unless special etching techniques are employed, etched glass channels have rounded sidewalls.